 We are focused on delivering operating results with the ultimate goal of creating and maximizing value for our stockholders on a long-term basis.
 Our compensation programs and practices have been designed to drive those results, and they have served our Company well.
-For fiscal 2022, 56% of the amounts of the principal compensation components for our named executive officers in the aggregate was variable and tied to our performance.
+For fiscal 2023, 72.7% of the earned amounts of the principal compensation components for our named executive officers in the aggregate was variable and tied to our performance.
 Our compensation programs and practices have been integral to our success in attracting and retaining an experienced and effective management team.

-Consistent with our focus on delivering sustained long-term operating results, over the past 10 years our sales grew at a compound annual growth rate of 5.9%.
-Our stockholders have been rewarded for this performance over this 10-year period, enjoying a compound annual growth rate in cumulative total return, including the reinvestment of dividends, of 15.4%, compared to the compound annual growth rate in cumulative total return for the S&P 500 of 14.4%.
-In addition, 2022 marked our 48th consecutive year of increased dividends.
-The following table shows the cumulative total stockholder return, including the reinvestment of dividends, of shares of our Common Stock compared to the S&P 500, and two peer groups over the past 10 years.
+Consistent with our focus on delivering sustained long-term operating results, over the past five years, a period that coincides with our MAP to Growth and MAP 2025 initiatives, our sales grew at a compound annual growth rate of 6.4%.
+Our stockholders have been rewarded for this performance over this five-year period, enjoying a compound annual growth rate in cumulative total return, including the reinvestment of dividends, of 12.2%, compared to the compound annual growth rate in cumulative total return for the S&P 500 of 11.0%.
+In addition, 2023 marked our 49th consecutive year of increased dividends.
+The following table shows the cumulative total stockholder return, including the reinvestment of dividends, of shares of our Common Stock compared to the S&P 500, and a peer group over the past five years.